 UCR Students pursuing careers in medical and health fields have come together to form a variety of organizations and groups.
 While participation in these groups is voluntary, student organizations are a great way to share interests and goals with others interested in similar paths.
 The opportunity to network and to build a support network with others is very important for success.
+A complete database of UCR student organizations can be found at HighlanderLink.

 African Americans United in Science (AAUS)